primecoin/gemmer/README.md

 # gemmer
 Minimalist multi-wallet by Primecoin Project and Crane Square

-### 0.1.1 Developer Preview
+### 0.1.2 developer release

 For developer preview and testing only.

-Implemented major features in 0.1.1:
+Implemented major features in 0.1.2:

 * One key per coin multi-wallet implementation
 * Simple ledger supporting transaction history display
-* Minimalist UI for basic wallet operations
+* Minimalist UI for basic wallet operations: deposit, refresh, send, switch
+* Information for the most recent 3 transactions included
 * Coin specification system for multi-wallet support
 * Developer fee or gem system
 * Gem draw, waiver and reduction on send-all's

-Minor features yet to be implemented for 0.1:

-* Coin switching via touch GUI
-* Copy on screen addresses

 Listed coins: